Car crash in Newkirk, Okla. leaves Kansas man dead

-Andrew Banta, 28, of Arkansas City, Kan. was pronounced dead at the scene.
+Andrew Banta, 28, of Arkansas City was pronounced dead at the scene.

-According to the Kansas Highway Patrol, Cowley County Sheriff’s Office, Newkirk EMS, and Arkansas City EMS Banta was northbound on US-77 when he veered into the center median striking a delineator.
+According to the Kansas Highway Patrol, the Cowley County Sheriff’s Office, Newkirk EMS, and Arkansas City EMS, Banta was northbound on U.S. 77 when he veered into the center median striking a delineator.
 He continued to drive another 1/10 mile when he hit a yield sign and rolled three times.
 He was ejected 15 feet from his vehicle.
 He was not wearing a seatbelt.

 Alcohol is believed to be a factor according to the Kansas Highway Patrol, Cowley County Sheriff’s Office, Newkirk EMS, and Arkansas City EMS.